JAlcocerT/JAlcocerT/content/blog/ai-apps-2024.md

 date: 2024-12-16T23:20:21+01:00
 #Lastmod: 2022-11-17
 draft: false
-tags: ["Dev"]
+tags: ["Dev","AI"]
 description: 'How to get your custom MultiChat, Youtube Summarizer and more ready for SelfHosting with Caddy.
 Bonus comparison with Traefik and NGINX Proxies.'
-summary: 'A recap on Python AI Apps that I have been working on during 2024'
 url: 'selfhosting-python-ai-apps-caddy'
 ---

+A recap on Python AI Apps that I have been working on during 2024.

 The goal of **this post** is: